microchip-pic-avr-examples/pic18f46k42-curiosity-hpc-labs/README.md

 LED D2 blinks at a rate of approximately 1.5 seconds.

 #### Summary
 One way to create a delay is to spend time decrementing a value.
 In assembly, the timing can be accurately programmed since the user will have direct control on how the code is executed.
-In C, the compiler takes the C and compiles it into assembly before creating the file to program to the actual PIC MCU (HEX file).
+In C language programming, the compiler takes the C and compiles it into assembly before creating the file to program to the actual PIC MCU (HEX file).
 Because of this, it is hard to predict exactly how many instructions it takes for a line of C to execute.
-For a more accurate timing in C, this lab uses the MCU's Timer1 module to produce the desired delay.
-Timer1 is discussed in Lab 7: Timers.
+For a more accurate timing in C, this lab uses the MCU's Timer1 (TMR1) module to produce the desired delay.
+TMR1 is discussed in Lab 7: Timers.

 <br><img src= "https://i.imgur.com/hK95BJI.jpg">